Hydathode: Plant defense and pathogen entry

-Because the vascular endings lie almost exposed, hydathodes also form a natural breach in the leaf's defences.
-Bacterial pathogens such as Xanthomonas campestris (black-rot of cabbages), X. oryzae (rice leaf blight) and Clavibacter michiganensis (tomato canker) routinely enter through water pores, establish in the epithem and then spread systemically.
-Plants respond with reactive oxygen bursts, lignification of the epithem and secretion of antimicrobial proteins into the guttation droplets, but virulent strains deploy type III effectors to suppress these responses.
-Consequently, the evolutionary conservation of hydathodes represents a trade-off: they are essential for water management yet constitute a favoured ingress route for vascular pathogens.
+Because water pores provide a nearly direct path from the external environment to the plant's vascular system, hydathodes also form a natural breach in the leaf's defenses.
+Upon guttation or the reuptake of guttation fluid, bacterial pathogens such as Xanthomonas campestris (black-rot of cabbages), Xanthomonas oryzae (rice leaf blight) and Clavibacter michiganensis (tomato canker) can enter through water pores, establish in the epithem and then spread systemically.
+Plants respond with reactive oxygen bursts, lignification of the epithem and secretion of antimicrobial proteins into the guttation droplets, but virulent strains of bacteria can deploy effectors to suppress these responses.
+Consequently, the evolutionary conservation of hydathodes represents a trade-off: they are essential for water management yet constitute a favored ingress route for vascular pathogens.